calvinliphc/terraform-jenkins/README.md

 ## Section 1: GCP - Google Kubernetes Engine (GKE)

+Follow the companion article for this project at: https://medium.com/@calvintianli/deploying-jenkins-to-kubernetes-on-the-cloud-aws-gcp-azure-using-terraform-f00096e929e

 Begin by following the tutorials below to use Terraform to set up a basic Kubernetes cluster on GKE.
 The first tutorial creates Terraform configurations for provisioning a GKE cluster, while the second tutorial contains a different set of configurations, placed in its own directory, which manages the existing GKE cluster.

 https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke